 We recommend to use the lap strap to feel more secure during declining the kerb.
-For extra protection we recommend to fit every chair with the leg rests.

 5.8 Pushing the wheelchair

 The wheelchair can be moved by pushing.
 In order to do so, the motors must be disengaged using a freewheel lever.
 This feature was developed for the attendants of wheelchair users and also functions as an emergency freewheel lever.
 The freewheel lever has 2 positions: